flipperdevices/qFlipper/.github/ISSUE_TEMPLATE/bug_report.md

 5. Find the most recent file, this is it!

 **Warning!** The log will contain your Flipper's unique name.
-If you wish not to disclose it, search/replace all its occurences before attaching the file.
+If you wish not to disclose it, search/replace all its occurrences before attaching the file.